-New Vitelity Special.
-Vitelity has generously offered a new discount for PBX in a Flash users.
-You now can get an almost half-price DID and 60 free minutes from our special Vitelity sign-up link.
+Awesome Vitelity Special.
+Vitelity has generously offered a terrific discount for Nerd Vittles readers.
+You now can get an almost half-price DID from our special Vitelity sign-up link.
 If you’re seeking the best flexibility in choosing an area code and phone number plus the lowest entry level pricing plus high quality calls, then Vitelity is the hands-down winner.
 Vitelity provides Tier A DID inbound service in over 3,000 rate centers throughout the US and Canada.
-And, when you use our special link to sign up, the Nerd Vittles and PBX in a Flash projects get a few shekels down the road while you get an incredible signup deal as well.
+When you use our special link to sign up, Nerd Vittles gets a few shekels down the road to support our open source development efforts while you get an incredible signup deal as well.
 The going rate for Vitelity’s DID service is $7.95 a month which includes up to 4,000 incoming minutes on two simultaneous channels with terminations priced at 1.45¢ per minute.
 Not any more!
-For PBX in a Flash users, here’s a deal you can’t (and shouldn’t) refuse!
-Sign up now, and you can purchase a Tier A DID with unlimited incoming calls for just $3.99 a month and you get a free hour of outbound calling to test out their call quality.
+For our users, here’s a deal you can’t (and shouldn’t) refuse!
+Sign up now, and you can purchase a Tier A DID with unlimited incoming calls and four simultaneous channels for just $3.99 a month.
 To check availability of local numbers and tiers of service from Vitelity, click here.
-Do not use this link to order your DIDs, or you won’t get the special pricing!
-After the free hour of outbound calling, Vitelity’s rate is just 1.44¢ per minute for outbound calls in the U.S. There is a $35 prepay when you sign up.
-This covers future usage and any balance is fully refundable if you decide to discontinue service with Vitelity.
+NOTE: You can only use the Nerd Vittles sign-up link to order your DIDs, or you won’t get the special pricing!
+Vitelity’s rate is just 1.44¢ per minute for outbound calls in the U.S. There is a $35 prepay when you sign up.
+This covers future usage.
+Any balance is refundable if you decide to discontinue service with Vitelity.

 Some Recent Nerd Vittles Articles of Interest…